-Our portfolio includes 15 games that we actively manage, and our top nine games collectively represented 96.6% of our revenues for the year ended December 31, 2020.
+Our portfolio includes 24 games, 11 of which we actively manage and promote, and our top ten games collectively represented 98.9% of our revenues for the year ended December 31, 2021.
 Many of our games are classic in nature with mass appeal due to their highly engaging game mechanics.
 Our portfolio includes both casual and casino-themed games.
-For the year ended December 31, 2020, our casual games generated 43.6% of our revenues, with our casino-themed games accounting for the remaining 56.4%.
+For the year ended December 31, 2021, our casual games generated 48.7% of our revenues, with our casino-themed games accounting for the remaining 51.3%.
 Our oldest and largest game franchises have accounted for a significant portion of our growth.
-Our two largest games, Slotomania and Bingo Blitz, generated approximately half of our revenues for the year ended December 31, 2020.
+Our two largest games, Slotomania and Bingo Blitz, generated approximately half of our revenues for the year ended December 31, 2021.

-Overview of Top 9 Games
+Overview of Top 10 Games

-- Slotomania is a premier social slots game with an inventory of over 300 original slot games where players earn in-game virtual rewards and virtual coins and have the ability to purchase virtual items, including virtual coins, boosts and other items to further their progression and unlock more virtual rewards. - Bingo Blitz is a bingo adventure where users progress through various levels in the theme of major global cities and are able to connect with others to earn virtual items and bonuses, including additional virtual coins and power-ups. - House of Fun features an inventory of over 400 uniquely-themed slot games with a standard leveling system where players earn virtual in-game items including virtual rewards, bonuses and coins progressing through various missions that are updated regularly. - Caesars Slots features an inventory of over 200 slot games developed to have a look and feel similar to those played in casinos, including high roller lounges only accessible to those with a certain amount of virtual coins and a special "Golden Room" that provides players with exclusive features. - World Series of Poker is the official social app of the World Series of Poker and allows players to compete with friend and other players to win their own virtual World Series of Poker Bracelet. - Best Fiends is a classic match-3 game with RPG-like character development featuring an expansive story set in the mystical world of Minutia. - June's Journey is a hidden object game that is set in the 1920's, where players step into the role of amateur detective June Parker to investigate mysterious quests. - Solitaire Grand Harvest modernizes the classic solitaire game by adding new elements and challenges. - Board Kings creates a unique social experience by combining elements of city building with traditional board games.
+- Slotomania is a premier social slots game with an inventory of over 300 original slot games where players earn in-game virtual rewards and virtual coins and have the ability to purchase virtual items, including virtual coins, boosts and other items to further their progression and unlock more virtual rewards. - Bingo Blitz is a bingo adventure where users progress through various levels in the theme of major global cities and are able to connect with others to earn virtual items and bonuses, including additional virtual coins and power-ups. - House of Fun features an inventory of over 400 uniquely-themed slot games with a standard leveling system where players earn virtual in-game items including virtual rewards, bonuses and coins progressing through various missions that are updated regularly. - Solitaire Grand Harvest modernizes the classic solitaire game by adding new elements and challenges.

+- June's Journey is a hidden object game that is set in the 1920's, where players step into the role of amateur detective June Parker to investigate mysterious quests. - Caesars Slots features an inventory of over 200 slot games developed to have a look and feel similar to those played in casinos, including high roller lounges only accessible to those with a certain amount of virtual coins and a special "Golden Room" that provides players with exclusive features. - World Series of Poker is the official social app of the World Series of Poker and allows players to compete with friend and other players to win their own virtual World Series of Poker Bracelet. - Best Fiends is a classic match-3 game with RPG-like character development featuring an expansive story set in the mystical world of Minutia. - Board Kings creates a unique social experience by combining elements of city building with traditional board games. - Redecor is a leading mobile app that combines elements of home design and mobile gaming.